Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha3.rst

 A single instance of SHAKE-128 function processes input message at the rate of ``168 byte / 1108 cycles`` at 306.37MHz.

-The hardware resource utilizations of SHAKE-128 is listed in :numref:`tab1SHAKE128` below:
+The hardware resource utilizations of SHAKE-128 are listed in :numref:`tab1SHAKE128` below:

 .. _tab1SHAKE128: